Its time to Raise a King

 Shouting the battle-cry of freedom!

 - Note the "Men of Harlech" example in Film.
-As mentioned in a few other places on this wiki, such as Heroic Sacrifice and Heartwarming Moments, a man named Rick Rescorla was the head of security for Morgan Stanley until his death on September 11, 2001.
+As mentioned in a few other places on this wiki, a man named Rick Rescorla was the head of security for Morgan Stanley until his death on September 11, 2001.
 While he was working to save as many lives as he could, he sang that same song, but with different lyrics that he learned while growing up in Cornwall.

 - Inverted in Chinese history — the warlord Xiang Yu was battling against Liu Bang; Liu's strategist ordered his soldiers to sing songs from Chu, where Xiang Yu's men came from.
 Demoralized (because they thought that they had been betrayed by their own countrymen) and homesick, the men slipped away one by one.